The Online Will Makers team makes every effort to keep the information on-site accurate and up-to-date.

-A testator is a person who creates a Last Will & Testament.
+A testator or testatrix is a person who creates a Last Will & Testament.
 Specifically, a testator refers to a male, and testatrix to a female will creator.
 Below, we’ll answer questions concerning testators/testatrixes, and their responsibilities in relation to will creation.

 Why Should a Testator Create a Last Will & Testament?

 The future is unpredictable.
 Anyone could meet their untimely demise at any time.
-If a testator doesn’t have a Last Will & Testament, the task of dividing their estate falls to the courts.
+If a testator or testatrix doesn’t have a Last Will & Testament, the task of dividing their estate falls to the courts.
 This scenario doesn’t just include bank accounts and property – a judge can also determine the custody of any minor children.

 In short, a will acts as a person’s (or testator’s/testatrix’s) voice from beyond the grave.